Kshitij-Banerjee/Blog/_posts/2017-01-24-The-Laptop-Setup.markdown

 - Sure bash is great, but some of the zsh plugin's are just can't-live-without-stuff.
 - Install oh-my-zsh. [https://github.com/robbyrussell/oh-my-zsh](oh-my-zsh)
 - Install powerline if needed to fix the theme and appearance issues.
 - If you were able to install powerline.
-Checkout the jonathen zsh theme. `ZSH_THEME="jonathan"` (This probably doesn't work on linux)
+    - Mac : Checkout the jonathen zsh theme. `ZSH_THEME="jonathan"` (This doesn't work on linux)
+    - Linux : Checkout `ZSH_THEME="agnoster"` for a look like the above.

 ### 1.2 Vim keys to your shell
 - Home row compute in shell with style